ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/fvp.md

 You can download the FVP library installer from the [Product Download Hub](https://developer.arm.com/downloads/view/FM000A).
 Linux (AArch64 and x86) and Windows (x86 only) hosts are supported.

-## Setting up product license
+## Set up the product license

 Arm FVPs (other than Ecosystem FVPs) are license managed.
-License setup instructions are available [here](../license/).
+License setup instructions are available in the [Arm Licensing install guide](../license/).